vacuumlabs/report-bot/README.md

 ## 7 Deployment

 We use [Heroku](https://www.heroku.com/home) for hosting this application.
-When something is merged into `production` branch, it is automatically deployed.
+When something is merged into `master` branch, it is automatically deployed.
 You can also deploy any branch manually from Heroku Dashboard.

 Important parts regards to Heroku to note:
   - in `package.json`: